a living room affordable hotels and guesthouses in Dublin

 Relax in the Saints and Scholars lounge for a drink or a quick coffee, but you can also get meals there too, including a carvery lunch.

-Cost: The cost to stay in Wynn's Hotel is approximately $216 for a single room (1 twin bed); $278 for a twin room (2 twin beds) and for a classic double room (1 full bed).
+Cost: The cost to stay in Wynn’s Hotel is approximately $218 for a single room (sleeps one); $285 for a twin room (sleeps 2) and a classic double room (1 full bed); and $348 for a triple room.
 A full Irish breakfast is included.

 Location: Excellent – close to many city-center attractions, the city’s main thoroughfare, O’Connell Street, and its shopping district, Henry Street.
 It’s also close to public transportation.
 The Luas tram stops outside the hotel.
 I consider this a good value hotel for Dublin these days.